 In contrast with other types of human tissue (such as the skin, for example), cartilage has no potential of self-healing or repair.
 Injured or worn joint cartilage is therefore lost forever.
 This loss of the surface layer quickly leads to a painful limitation of function and movement.

 The main symptom of osteoarthritis is pain.
-It occurs during all movements and later increasingly also at rest.
+Initially, this typically manifests itself as “starting pain”, e.g. when beginning to walk after prolonged standing or when getting up after prolonged sitting.
+Later it appears as load-bearing pain.
 Often it leads to a habit of going easy on the joint.
 This causes further deterioration of the cartilage because cartilage depends on movement for the uptake of nutrients.

 The most common form of osteoarthritis is so-called idiopathic osteoarthritis (joint wear of unknown causes), a typical symptom of old age.
 The disease takes a slow course and develops over many years.
 When pain and restriction of movement occur, the cartilage is incurably damaged.